Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 How to Make a Pemmican

 However, it is still best to learn how to prepare for an emergency or crisis.
-You can make your Pemmican inside your home today and prepare it according to your taste.
-It can save you time, especially if you're too busy to prepare your food and keep you going for hours.
-Here's how to do it:
+You can make your Pemmican at home today and prepare it according to your taste.
+This can save you time, especially if you're too busy to prepare your food and keep you going for hours.

 Ingredients: